informalict/weather/README.md

  "longitude": 21.01
 }
 ```
-* Create by city name and country code
+* Create location by city name and country code

 Request:
 ```